 - Mango and papaya

-These are all foods that are versatile and easily incorporated into a home cooked meal.
-The daily recommended amount of vitamin A is 5000 IU.
-When 21909 IU of vitamin A can be found in one medium sweet potato, that’s all you need for the day!
+These foods are all super versatile and easily incorporated into a home-cooked meal.
+The daily recommended amount of vitamin A is 3000 IU.
+When 21909 IU of vitamin A can be found in one medium sweet potato, you’ve almost had your entire daily recommended dose!

-Don’t think that you need an excessive amount of food to get your vitamin A. We’ve compiled a long list to give you options.
+Don’t think that you need an excessive amount of food to get your vitamin A. The above options are just a few of the many great sources.
 If sweet potatoes aren’t your thing, a healthy amount of spinach or carrots will do the job just as well.

 Vitamin B12 Deficiency